Navigation Menu

 Jian Gao, PhD, is a healthcare analyst and researcher with over thirty years of experience.
 Throughout his career, Dr. Gao has focused on pursuing truth and evidence rather than following trends or prevailing narratives.
 Instead of publishing to expand his résumé, he has dedicated his work to identifying and rectifying misconceptions that are widely accepted as unquestionable truths in mathematical statistics and medicine.

-Dr. Gao’s research has uncovered fundamental flaws in two of the most widely used statistical metrics — p-values and R-squared — showing that they were fundamentally misconceived and misapplied, leading to exaggerated interpretations of treatment effects and the strength of evidence.
-His findings on R-squared have far-reaching implications for Quantitative Genetics and effectively put an end to the widespread “Bad Luck Theory” of cancer based on two high-profile articles published in the journal Science.
-He has also demonstrated that the Cox proportional hazards model — one of the 100 most-cited scientific papers ever published — has likewise been misconceived and misused in medical research, resulting in widespread exaggeration of treatment effects.
+Dr. Gao’s research has uncovered critical flaws in two of the most widely used statistical metrics — p-values and R-squared — showing that they were fundamentally misconceived and misapplied, leading to exaggerated interpretations of treatment effects and the strength of evidence.
+His findings on R-squared have far-reaching implications for Quantitative Genetics and effectively put an end to the widespread “Bad Luck Theory” of cancer derived from two high-profile articles published in Science.

 About the Editor